-As a volunteer, you will be supporting our permaculture project on Pulau Bidan Island.
-This is an initiative to protect and conserve a remote local island through permaculture, sustainable living, and collaboration with the community.
+At the moment, Padil and Predo, two of the initial five founders are still actively involved in the project.
+As a volunteer, you will be supporting the Pulau Bidan Eco Project, which is an initiative to protect and conserve this remote island through permaculture, sustainable living and collaboration with the local communities.

 Hilfe bei Ökoprojekten